-Susan Jane Sims lives in South Gloucestershire with husband, Chris.
+Susan Jane Sims lives in Dorset with husband, Chris.
 Her poetry has appeared in a variety of magazines and anthologies.
 She founded the publishing company Poetry Space in 2010.

 has brought you

 Another brings scrabble

 and we play